brandonbloom/test2/README.md

 The two major features are its simplicity, and its [SPEC](SPEC.md) (like ring-clojure's spec).

 By simplicity, I mean that it builds on basic Clojure concepts instead of inventing its own.
-For example, tests are just functions with the ^:test metadata.
+For example, tests are just functions that have `^:test` in their metadata.
 This allows tons of flexibility and creativity in how they can be created.

 The SPEC breaks it down into different components, allowing you to change out individual parts for alternatives, including but not limited to the test-runner, test-reporter, and assertion functions, without having to switch to another testing lib.